4. Settings and Configuration

 4.1.
 Activating shell tab-completion

-• command group names (ex. subscription),
+• command group names (ex. pywbemcli subscription),

-• command names (ex. enumerate, list, etc.),
+• command names (ex. pywbemcli class enumerate, list, etc.),

-• option names (--name, -n, etc.).
+• command option names (pywbemcli connection --name, -n, etc.).

-• Complete the value of arguments and options that depend on local data to complete the commands (i.e where a WBEM server is not contacted).
-Thus, the pywbemcli option --name which defines the name of a connection in a connection file can be completed (pywbemcli search the names in the file).
+• Complete the value of arguments and options that depend on local data to complete the commands (ex. where a WBEM server is not contacted).
+Thus, the pywbemcli option --name which defines the name of a connection in a connection file can be completed (pywbemcli searches the names in the file).
 But the value of the class in class get does not support tab-completion because that involves a connection to the WBEM server.

-• bash shell - (bash version 4.4 or greater). not all Linux implementations include the bash_complete addon so that the user may be required to install the add-on.
+• bash shell - (bash version 4.4 or greater).
+Not all Linux implementations include the bash_complete addon so that the user may be required to install the add-on.
 A simple test with a utility like ls will indicate if tab-completion is available in bash(ex. enter ls <TAB> to test for the existence of the bash_complete addon).

 • zsh shell - Tab-completion is available for all versions of zsh but may need to be activated in the zsh config file.
 Furthermore there are two different completion systems for zsh.